thegkoum/git-hello/README.md

 # git-hello
 This is the first git project.
-Simulates a backend team that develops a piece and commits locally
+Simulates a backend team that develops a piece and commits locally in git.Then pushes to GitHub.